Sign In / Sign Out

 The Department of Physics offers academic advising to all students pursuing a degree in physics.
 Our dedicated staff is here to help you navigate your path to graduation.
 Have questions?
 Contact us today!

 **If you are a first-time freshman, please call 480.965.6506 to schedule an appointment.**

 All other students, please call 480-965-3561 or visit the Physics Main Office in Physical Science F-Wing, Room 470 to schedule an advising appointment.
 Parking is available in Lot 46 off University Dr.

 How to prepare for your appointment:

-Fall 2018 Walk-in Advising Hours: Thursdays* 2:00pm-4:00pm.
-Walk-in advising may change or be canceled at any time at the discretion of the department.
-It is recommended that you call the front office, (480.965.3561) to confirm walk-in advising hours.
+Walk-in advising is limited to 10-15 minutes and is on a first come first served basis.
+New students must make an appointment if it is their first advising session.
+Hours may change or be canceled at any time at the discretion of the department.
+It is recommended that you call the front office (480.965.3561) to confirm walk-in advising hours.

 *Excluding ASU Observed Holidays

 Students should utilize walk-in advising for the following reasons:

 College of Liberal Arts and Sciences students are typically capped at 18 credits per semester or 7 credits in each summer session.
 Students may petition to take more than 18 credits in a specific semester by submitting a Credit Overload Petition.